mlynch/mlynch.github.com/_posts/2013-08-04-angularjs-notes.markdown

 summary:
 ---

-I would say I've become complacent with some of the technologies I base my development work on.
-I generally care more about the work done on top of a framework, and when I find something that works that I've invested time into, I tend to stick with it.

-Well, I couldn't ignore the cries of Angular.js hotness any longer, I had to see what all the fuss is about.
+Yesterday I decided that I couldn't ignore the cries of Angular.js hotness any longer, I had to learn this thing.

-My first Angular program was building a quote slider, a little widget that cycled through some quotes for [one](http://codiqa.com/) of my products, showing a blown-up version of the quote and handling fading in and out the faces of the person making the quote.

-It was something probably better suited for a jQuery Widget or plugin, but it's all I could come up with at the time and I *had* to learn this thing.
+Angular.js is an interesting framework that seems to have a lot of magic inside of it.
+I don't like magic, so I wanted to dig in and try to understand how Angular worked.

+Here are my notes so far: